AdactiveSAS/adsum-example-android-malldemo/README.md

 This app is an example of our Sdk integration agremented of a menu, different tools to search a POI and a tool to draw paths between POIs.
 It also uses the compass to have the map turn with the user.

+## Documentation

+Our Documentation is available at http://doc.adsum.io/index.php/adsum-android-sdk/

 ## Installation

 * Download our latest SDK from http://doc.adsum.io/index.php/adsum-android-sdk/